 I edited this brutally after overrunning last year (‘Let Words Die’), thinking that losing my voice might mean taking it slowly.
 I ended up underrunning by a minute.
 Which meant throwing away a fairly nice one-liner.
 Anyway, stuff in italics, like this, is stuff I want to include in the transcript even if I didn’t actually say it out loud.
 Self-indulgence?
 It’s my blog.

 Sometimes the appropriate tone to set with the last words of a conference is one of comfort and conciliation.
-This year, with everybody in this industry seemingly in various degrees of difficulty, would be the correct time to uplift, inspire, and bring together.
-Instead, here’s a collection of abusive in-jokes.
+This year, with everybody in this industry seemingly in various degrees of difficulty, seems like the correct moment to uplift, inspire, and bring together.
+So instead, here’s a collection of abusive in-jokes.

 The hottest new thing in audio